 Prostate cancer exists in every golf club.
 Men over 50 most are most at risk, together with black men and men with a family history of the disease.
 One man dies of prostate cancer every 45 minutes in the UK, and that's one for every 3 holes of golf.

 We need your help to beat it.
-Whether you host a golf day, play our Ryder Cup 2018 sweepstake, run a quiz or sell our pin badges in your club house come and join the fight against a disease affecting golfers in England, Scotland, Wales and Northern Ireland.
+Whether you host a golf day, play our Ryder Cup 2018 sweepstake, run a quiz or sell our pin badges in your club house, come and join the fight against a disease affecting golfers across the UK.